 Campus Parking Regulations

-One day parking permits valid in student lots only are available for $2 (currency and coins only) from permit machines located in parking lots A, C, F, G, L, N, and P. Visitor parking is available for $00.25 per each 15 minutes (currency and coins only) from permit machines located in Visitor Lots D and M. Refer to campus maps for permit machine locations.
+One day parking permits valid in student lots only are available for $2 (currency and coins only) from permit machines located in parking lots A, C, F, G, L, N, and P. Visitor parking is reserved for visitors and guests to our campus, staff and students are prohibited from using these lots.
+Visitor parking is available for $00.25 per each 15 minutes (currency and coins only) from permit machines located in Visitor Lots D and M. Refer to campus maps for permit machine locations.

 Students may pay for their parking permits at the time of WebSMART registration.
 Parking permits will be mailed to students if they register for classes at least one week before the start of the semester.
 If they register for classes within one week of the start of the semester, they will need to pick up their parking permits at the Cashier's Office in Building 2.
 For more information about obtaining a parking permit, please visit the SMCCD Public Safety Department website.